1aron/utils/packages/query-workspaces/README.md

 <br>

-- Read `.workspaces` of package.json in current working directory by default
+- By default, read `.workspaces` of package.json in the current working directory
-- Workspaces in node_modules are excluded by default
+- By default, workspaces in node_modules are excluded

 <br>